-7. The SFC and SG will work together to agree the SFC's strategic objectives.
-The SFC's strategic aims and objectives, as agreed by the Scottish Ministers, will be set out in its strategic plan and published on its website.

-8. The SFC will seek to contribute to achievement of the SG's primary purpose of increasing sustainable inclusive economic growth by aligning its aims and objectives with the SG's published Economic Strategy and National Performance Framework (NPF).
+- 8. The SFC and SG will work together to agree the SFC's strategic objectives.
+The SFC's strategic aims and objectives, as agreed by the Scottish Ministers, will be set out in its strategic plan and published on its website. - 9.
+The SFC will seek to contribute to achievement of the SG's primary purpose of increasing sustainable inclusive economic growth by aligning its aims and objectives with the SG's published National Strategy for Economic Transformation (NSET) and National Performance Framework (NPF).